Analysis of singularities of area minimizing currents, Part I: planar frequency, branch points of rapid decay, and weak locally uniform approximation: Introduction

-Almgren in \cite{Almgren} introduced a frequency function for area minimizing currents (based on his frequency function for Dirichlet energy minimizing multi-valued functions, also introduced in \cite{Almgren}) which was extrinsic in the sense that it required a choice of a Lipschitz multi-valued function whose graph approximates the current.
-(By a key result established in \cite{Almgren}, such an approximation can be chosen whenever the current is sufficiently close to a plane.)
-In \cite{Almgren}, the primary use of this frequency function was to rule out the possibility that at a branch point the ``sheets'' of the current approach each other, with decreasing scale, infinitely rapidly.
-In our approach, we are not concerned with ruling out this possibility initially, and our first use of the planar frequency function is to rule out the oscillatory behaviour of the current described above.
-The key properties of the planar frequency function that enable us to do this are: \begin{itemize} \item[(a)] $N_{T, P, Z}(\rho)$ is approximately monotonically non-decreasing on any interval $I$ of scales $\rho$ on which the rescaled current $\eta_{Z, \rho \, \#} \, T$ decays exponentially (at any fixed rate, however slow) towards $P$ as $\rho \in I$ decreases (Theorem~\ref{mono freq thm} below); \item[(b)] $N_{T, P, 0}(\cdot)$ takes values $\leq 1$ whenever $T$ is any cone (having vertex $0$) with ${\rm spt} \, T \neq P$ and ${\rm spt} \, T \cap P^{\perp} = \{0\}$ (Lemma~\ref{freq of cones lemma}). \end{itemize}
+In our approach, initially, we are not concerned with ruling out the infinite order decay of sheets of $T$ towards each other.
+Our first use of the planar frequency function is to rule out the oscillatory behaviour of the current described above (and thereby to reach the decomposition theorem, Theorem~\ref{branch and cones thm-intro}).
+The key properties of the planar frequency function that enable us to do this are: \begin{itemize} \item[(a)] $N_{T, P, Z}(\rho)$ is approximately monotonically non-decreasing on any interval $I$ of scales $\rho$ on which the rescaled current $\eta_{Z, \rho \, \#} \, T$ is close to $P$ and decays towards $P$ at any fixed rate $o(\rho^{\alpha})$ for some positive $\alpha$ (Theorem~\ref{mono freq thm} below); \item[(b)] $N_{T, P, 0}(\cdot)$ takes values $\leq 1$ whenever $T$ is any cone (having vertex $0$) with ${\rm spt} \, T \neq P$ and ${\rm spt} \, T \cap P^{\perp} = \{0\}$ (Lemma~\ref{freq of cones lemma}). \end{itemize}

 We can now give a precise statement of the decomposition theorem, which is proved employing the planar frequency function together with relatively elementary ingredients of Almgren's theory (specifically, the theory of Dirichlet energy minimising multi-valued functions, strong Lipschitz approximation theorem and convergence results for blow-up sequences of area minimisers relative to a plane).
-As mentioned above, this theorem is the first crucial step in our asymptotic analysis of area minimisers near singularities.
+As mentioned above, this theorem is the first crucial step in our asymptotic analysis of area minimisers near typical singularities.
+Here we let ${\mathcal P}$ denote the set of $n$-dimensional planes (passing through the origin) in ${\mathbb R}^{n+m},$ and use the notation $E(T, P, {\mathbf B}_{\rho}(Z)) = \left(\rho^{-n-2} \int_{\mathbf{B}_{\rho}(Z)} \op{dist}^2(X,Z +P) \,d\|T\|(X)\right)^{1/2}$ where $P \in {\mathcal P}$.